Skip to main content

 Filtering can be used within a specific storage class object to determine which storage pool or set of pools are to be used with that specific storage class.
 Three sets of filters can be set in the Storage Class: storagePools, additionalStoragePools, and/or excludeStoragePools.

 The storagePools parameter helps restrict storage to the set of pools that match any specified attributes.
-The additionalStoragePools parameter is used to extend the set of pools that Astra Trident will use for provisioning along with the set of pools selected by the attributes and storagePools parameters.
+The additionalStoragePools parameter is used to extend the set of pools that Trident use for provisioning along with the set of pools selected by the attributes and storagePools parameters.
 You can use either parameter alone or both together to make sure that the appropriate set of storage pools are selected.

 The excludeStoragePools parameter is used to specifically exclude the listed set of pools that match the attributes.